 - Home service warranty- Also called “labor warranties” these are offered by local service providers.
 Coverage and length vary according to the plan you choose.

 Other things to keep in mind

-If you know you’ll need a repair, write down your sump pump’s make and model number and other rating information (horsepower, gpm rating, etc).
+If you know you’ll need a repair, write down your sump pumps make and model number and other rating information (horsepower, gpm rating, etc.).
 Have that information ready to give to the plumber over the phone when you set up your appointment.
-That way, your plumber can bring right size/new part with him, avoiding a supply trip which will add to cost.
+That way, your plumber can bring the right size/new part with him, avoiding a supply trip which will add to cost.

 Keep in mind that if your repair costs more than ⅓ the cost of a new sump pump, it is probably more cost effective in the long run to replace the entire unit.